Paula O’Connor Therapy

 Qualifications

-Dip CSBD/SA (ISAT) Level 5 Diploma - Working with Compulsive Sexual Behaviour Disorder and Sex Addiction
+Diploma Level 5 CSBD/SA (ISAT) - Working with Compulsive Sexual Behaviour Disorder CPCAB Accredited

 Relate Level 5 Post Qualifying Certificate in Relationship Counselling CPCAB Accredited